 The two years lasting EngD programme in Civil Engineering combines academic research in a professional context with education in a range of related subjects.
 It consists of three blocks: a block of professional development, a block with in-depth and broadening courses and a technological design project.
 These blocks with a total of 120 EC can run parallel to each other.

 The block with in-depth and broadening courses can partly be tailored to the technological design project.
 Gained skills in professional development and gained knowledge from in-depth and broadening courses are employed in the design project.
 During the design project, you transfer results into technological innovation in industry or society.

 PROFESSIONAL DEVELOPMENT COURSES

 The Professional Development courses are intended to improve professional skills and advance career opportunities.
-Besides, the University of Twente actively stimulates the entrepreneurial spirit of her employees.
-The course in Professional Effectiveness is compulsory, and others are elective (in consultation with your supervisors).
+Besides, the University of Twente actively stimulates the entrepreneurial spirit of its employees.
+The course in Professional Effectiveness is compulsory, and others are electives (in consultation with your supervisors).
 The total study load of the professional development courses is 6-10 EC.
 See www.utwente.nl/ctd for an overview of professional development courses.

 COMPULSORY COURSES (DEPENDING ON YOUR SPECIALISATION DOMAIN)

 The compulsory block includes two compulsory courses:

 The education block carries a total study load of at least 45 EC and comprises a compulsory block and an elective block.